mougiakouel/QGIS-Training-Manual/vector_classification/classification.rst

 Labels are a good way to communicate information such as the names of individual places, but they can't be used for everything.
-For example, let's say that someone wants to know which the farms are in.
-Using labels, you'd get
+For example, let's say that someone wants to know which area the farms are in.
+Using labels, you'd get this:
-this:

 .. image:: ../_static/classification/001.png